Diabetes in dogs: Diet

 Most of the commercially available prescription diabetes foods are high in fiber, complex carbohydrates, and have proven therapeutic results.
-Of primary concern is getting or keeping the animal eating, as use of the prescribed amount of insulin is dependent on eating full meals.
+One primary concern is getting or keeping the animal eating, as use of the prescribed amount of insulin is dependent on eating full meals.
 When no meal is eaten, there is still a need for a basal dosage of insulin, which supplies the body's needs without taking food into consideration.
 Eating a partial meal means a reduction in insulin dose.
 Basal and reduced insulin dose information should be part of initial doctor–client diabetes discussions in case of need.

 It is possible to regulate diabetes without any diet change.
 If the animal will not eat a prescribed diet, it is not in the dog's best interest to insist on it; the amount of additional insulin required because a non-prescription diet is being fed is generally between 2–4%.
 Semi moist foods should be avoided as they tend to contain a lot of sugars.
 Since dogs with diabetes are prone to pancreatitis and hyperlipidemia, feeding a low-fat food may help limit or avoid these complications.
 A non-prescription food with a "fixed formula" would be suitable because of the consistency of its preparation.
 Fixed formula foods contain precise amounts of their ingredients so batches or lots do not vary much if at all.
 "Open formula" foods contain the ingredients shown on the label but the amount of them can vary, however they must meet the guaranteed analysis on the package.
 These changes may have an effect on the control of diabetes.
 Prescription foods are fixed formulas, while most non-prescription ones are open formula unless the manufacturer states otherwise.